-In the future, this site will act as our principal marketing and communications tool and, in time, we will add sections appropriate to our targeted key audiences - medical professionals, hair restoration clinics and appropriate professional associations.
+This site will act as our principal marketing and communications tool and, in time, we will add sections appropriate to our targeted key audiences - medical professionals, hair restoration clinics and appropriate professional associations.
 All marketing and communications efforts will feature a constant internet based strategy which we anticipate will allow us to leverage our technology advantages and brand to generate license sales.